-Some time ago, leading representatives from politics and the (automotive) industry met in Berlin for the so-called "diesel summit".
-Alone the word "diesel summit" is already an issue in itself.
-The official "National Forum Diesel", or in the well-established abbreviation NFD, does not really make it any better.
+Some time ago, leading representatives from politics and (automotive) industry met in Berlin for the so-called “Diesel Summit”.
+The word “Diesel Summit” alone is a topic in itself.
+The official “National Forum Diesel”, or in the soon to be established NFD, doesn't really make it any better.

-G20 was yesterday - now with "Diesel Summit" we have a creative creation of verbal expression that is quite possibly a potential candidate for the "Word of the Year".
+First we had G20, then with “Diesel Summit” a creative creation of verbal expression that was definitely a potential candidate for the “Word of the Year”.
 Rudolf Diesel would turn in the grave.
-Result of the summit: 5,3 million vehicles must be retrofitted with appropriate software and a decent hand money is placed in the "National Fund Mobility".
+Result of the summit: 5,3 million vehicles have to be retrofitted with the appropriate software and a decent amount of money is being put into the “National Mobility Fund”.

-But in addition to the actual decision, further "measures" were announced.
-They should promote a new "responsibility culture" - that would be the third suitable candidate for our ranking.
+But in addition to the actual decision, other “measures” were announced.
+They should promote a new “culture of responsibility” - that would be the third suitable candidate for our ranking.

 For example, the promotion of e-busses in public transport, procurement of low-emission urban commercial vehicles and taxis, expansion of public and private charging structures for electric mobility, uniform digital tickets for public transport providers, expansion of rail transport, promotion of bicycle traffic, etc.